byui-cit/learning-modules/modules/css/media-queries/ponder1.md

 ## Preparation

-Make sure you read through the Prepare section for this topic.
-You will also need your editor open to create some new files to contain the work on this exercise.
+You will need your editor open to create some new files to contain the work on this exercise.

-These activities will be most effective if you TRY them first before you look at the solution.
-And after you do look at the solution...DO NOT copy and paste the code.
+These activities will be most effective if you **try** them first before you look at the solution.
+And after you do look at the solution...**do not** copy and paste the code.
 Read through it, try to understand what it is doing...then go fix your code.

 ## **Step 1**: File and Folder Setup